Skip to main content

 3. the skillsets that lawyers should deploy when representing one of the three parties in these cases: (a) the local authority, (b) the controlling person and (c) the victim.

-The work looks at the challenges faced, how to conduct proceedings and the available remedies.
+It covers the challenges faced, how to conduct proceedings and the available remedies.

 This title is included in Bloomsbury Professional's Family Law online service.